wagoodman/bashful/README.md

 bashful run hello.yaml
 ```

-2. A more realistic example: a build and deployment description
+**2. A more realistic example: a build and deployment description**
 ```yaml
 # ci.yaml
 tasks: